leagaleano/PsTools/README.md

 # PsTools
-PowerShell Tools for Misc stuff
+PowerShell Tools created for making some tasks easier. :D